ADVENTURE BUILDER FREQUENTLY ASKED QUESTIONS

 How does Adventure Builder compare to other Interactive Fiction authoring systems?

-There are a lot of authoring systems available today.
+There were several authoring systems available contemporary with Adventure Builder.
 To compare Adventure Builder with each one would be prohibitive in effort and space.
 Further, each system has a unique slant on some (or most) issues, making any detailed comparison useless.
 In relation to what I know of the popular authoring systems (Inform, Hugo, and TADS), my personal opinion is that Adventure Builder is generally easier to use.
 It also allows truly huge games.
 The disadvantages are that it only supports DOS and Windows platforms, and effectively has no graphics support.
 Generally speaking, it would seem to be on par with the popular systems as far as raw capabilities.

 Is there any plan to support platforms other than DOS and Windows?